-In addition to many years of sun exposure, other risk factors for actinic keratoses include older age, underlying immunosuppression, blonde or red hair, blue eyes, and skin type I or II (see table Fitzpatrick Skin Type Classification Fitzpatrick Skin Type Classification ).
+In addition to many years of sun exposure, other risk factors for actinic keratoses include older age, underlying immunosuppression, blond or red hair, blue eyes, and skin type I or II (see table ).

 Symptoms and Signs of Actinic Keratoses

 Actinic keratoses often have adherent scales and are sometimes more easily felt than seen.
 Actinic keratoses can appear thickened or hypertrophic and sometimes form a cutaneous horn.
 They may be pink, red, or, less commonly, gray or brown.
 Lesions frequently develop in sun-exposed areas (eg, balding scalp, face, lateral neck, distal upper or lower extremities).
 Diffuse involvement of the lip is called actinic cheilitis Cheilitis (lip inflammation) Lip inflammation may be generalized, or localized to one or more ulcers or lesions.
 Although some swelling may be present, the main manifestation is discomfort.
 Lip swelling with little or no... read more .